 - We will be thinking about and discussing our understanding and language of gender, trans, non-binary and gender expression.
 The impact of being gender non-conforming and thinking about ways to support non-binary and trans people.
 FULL

 - Non-monogamous and polyamorous relationships – Sunday 2 June

 - We will be talking about reasons why people are in these relationships, issues that they may bring to the counselling room, our prejudices and understanding, and thinking about how we support them.
-One place remaining
+Past

 - Sexuality – Sunday 7 July